Earthborn Holistic Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Earthborn Holistic Dog Food looks to be an above-average kibble.
+Judging by its ingredients alone, Earthborn Holistic Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 28% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.